Shaik-Zuher/windows-shortcuts-powerlist/README.md

 - [Contributing](#Contributing)

 ## Hidden Gems(Most Useful but Often Overlooked)
+The shortcuts which are really helpfull in everyday life but not mostly known.
 ###  When Things Freeze (Emergency Shortcuts)

 These shortcuts are life-savers when your PC suddenly freezes, hangs, or becomes unresponsive.
 Keep them in mind — they can help you avoid a forced restart!